fabiochiquezi/Chz-Component-Alert/README.md

 # Alert

-Simple Vanilla component that displays a message to the user.
-See more at the documentation in [chiquezi.com/vanilla/alert](https://www.chiquezi.com/vanilla/alert)
+Simple vanilla component that displays a message to the user.
+See more in the documentation at [chiquezi.com/vanilla/alert](https://www.chiquezi.com/vanilla/alert)

 ### 🚀 Getting Started